 Minor trauma may cause wide gaping wounds but little bleeding; surgical wound closure may be difficult because sutures tend to tear out of the fragile tissue.
 Surgical complications occur because of deep tissue fragility.
 Sclera may be fragile, leading to perforation of the globe in the kyphoscoliosis type.

 Bland synovial effusions, sprains, and dislocations occur frequently.
-Spinal kyphoscoliosis occurs in 25% of patients (especially in those with the kyphoscoliosis type), thoracic deformity in 20%, and talipes equinovarum in 5%.
+Spinal kyphoscoliosis occurs in 25% of patients (especially in those with the kyphoscoliosis type), thoracic deformity in 20%, and talipes equinovarus in 5%.
 About 90% of affected adults have pes planus (flat feet).
 Developmental dysplasia of the hip (formerly congenital hip dislocation) occurs in 1% (the arthrochalasis type is characterized by bilateral developmental dysplasia of the hip).

 In pregnant women, tissue extensibility may cause premature birth, cervical incompetence, and possibly uterine rupture; if the fetus is affected, fetal membrane is fragile, sometimes resulting in early rupture.
 Maternal tissue fragility may complicate episiotomy or cesarean delivery.
 Antenatal, perinatal, and postnatal bleeding may occur.